Gabrielle Bonheur “Coco” Chanel (19 August 1883 – 10 January 1971)

 During the 1920s, in particular, Coco Chanel left a lasting mark on women’s fashion and design.
 Up until the First World War, women’s clothing had been quite restrictive and tended to involve full-length skirts which were impractical for many activities.
 Coco Chanel helped create women’s clothing that was simpler and more practical.
 She also introduced trousers and suits for women – something which had not been done before.

 “Fashion has become a joke.
 The designers have forgotten that there are women inside the dresses.
 Most women dress for men and want to be admired.
 But they must also be able to move, to get into a car without bursting their seams!
 Clothes must have a natural shape.”

 – Coco Chanel

-She also created her famous Chanel No.5 scent and this has been a lasting trademark.
+She also created her famous Chanel No.5 scent, and this has become a lasting trademark.

-It was in the post war period that she felt the need for a revolution in women's clothes.
+In the post-war period, she felt the need for a revolution in women’s clothes.
 She began by liberating women from the bondage of the corset and encouraged a casual but elegant range of clothes.

 – Dior on Coco Chanel.